The Books that Influence My Writing Life

 Fast forward about two decades.

 Bainbridge’s writing in Harriet Said was so good that I’ve spent months telling everyone who asks for a recommendation to read it.
-She didn’t waste word or a waste moment.
+She didn’t waste a word or a moment.
 I woke up early on a Sunday and finished the book before noon.

-These were the types of books that I’m told are ignored by white men because the lens of the stories don’t reflect us.
+These were the types of books that I’m told are ignored by white men because the lens of the stories doesn’t reflect us.
 In both cases, the white men are little more than stock characters who represent cruelty and frailty.
 And yet I didn’t read either book and think, “Well, I certainly can’t relate to this.”
 Instead, I’ve learned—slowly and over many years—that my job as a reader was to listen.

 Friend Influences